wix-playground/dapperdox/README.md

 If you need a more elaborate directory structure, or have a file nameing convention that does not lend itself to navigation titles, you can take control of the side navigation through [metadata](#controlling-guide-behaviour-with-meta-data).

-**GFM support is a new feature, and so guides created using GFM are not currently styled correctly.
-Standard GFM HTML is generated which does not use the appropriate theme CSS.
-This being addressed in [issue #1](https://github.com/zxchris/swaggerly/issues/1)**

 ### Controlling guide behaviour with metadata

 Swaggerly allows the integration of guides to be controlled with some simple metadata.
 This metadata is added